Ukraine says North Korean troops to join Russia – DW – 11/01/2024

 How has NATO responded?

-NATO Secretary General Rutte on October 28 demanded Russia and North Korea to "stop these actions immediately."
+On October 28, Secretary General Rutte demanded that Russia and North Korea "stop these actions immediately."

 He said the deployment of North Korean troops was "a further violation of UN Security Council resolutions and a dangerous expansion of the Russian war."

-NATO must respond to this "unimaginable provocation," Marie-Agnes Strack-Zimmermann, German politician and a member of the European Parliament, told Germany's Rheinischen Post newspaper.
+NATO must respond to this "unimaginable provocation," Marie-Agnes Strack-Zimmermann, a German member of the European Parliament, told Germany's Rheinischen Post newspaper.

 "The axis of evil is active.
 Who can guarantee that North Korean soldiers won't be deployed in the Baltic States in a few years' time or that the Chinese won't buy them in to attack Taiwan?" she said.

-This move will have long-term consequences for North Korea's relations with Europe, said CSIS Korea expert Victor Cha.
-"Europe has traditionally been North Korea's gateway to the West and was seen by Pyongyang as more 'neutral' than the United States," he added.
+The sending of troops to Russia will have long-term consequences for North Korea's relations with the European Union, Cha said.
+"Europe has traditionally been North Korea's gateway to the West," he said, "and was seen by Pyongyang as more 'neutral' than the United States."

-North Korean diplomats are present in most European capitals, Cha pointed out.
+North Korean diplomats are present in most European countries, Cha said.
 "North Korea's decision to send troops to kill Europeans will not soon be forgotten in European capitals."

 This article was originally written in German.